 The 50 Most Visited Websites in the World

 This bubble chart shows just how big of an audience each site boasts.
 The creator also added a bar chart within this good data visualization, which is smaller in scale to the bubble chart.
 The data presented gives insight into the industries in which these sites operate and the traffic they attract.
+To take a look at the rest of the ranking, check out Semrush Open Trends.

 Visualizing a Zettabyte